chefomar/blog/_posts/2022-2-9-deploy-a-highly-available-rabbitmq-cluster-in-oci.md

         ![Instance Creation](/assets/images/rabbitmq-oci/create-instance-3.png)

-3. In each of the VMs, attach the block volumes:
+3. In each of the instances, attach the block volumes:

     ![Attach block volume from the cloud console](/assets/images/rabbitmq-oci/attach-block-volume.png)